Frequently Asked Questions

 Q. My daughter wants to be a synchronized swimmer.
 How I can I get her involved?

-A. For all new swimmers, we offer an Intro to Synchro 6 week program.
-After the 6 weeks, the swimmer may choose to continue in a Novice program to learn more skills and work on routines for the club watershows and for two Novice competitions.
+A. For all new swimmers, we offer an Intro to Synchro program.
+After the program, the swimmer may choose to continue in a Rec or Novice program to learn more skills and work on routines for the club watershows and for Novice competitions.

 Q. What are figures?